-Bruce Lee: the turning point.
+Bruce Lee: the Turning Point.

-- the increasing spread of the Internet
+- the increasing spread of the internet

 My purpose here is to explain the reasons of this change, not to prevent change from happening.

-Don’t get me wrong: who’s writing this article is a traditional martial arts practitioner, who is extremely rooted to the real purpose of martial arts, but my purpose here is to explain the reasons of this change, not to prevent change from happening.
+Don’t get me wrong: who’s writing this article is a Traditional Martial Arts Practitioner, who is extremely rooted to the real purpose of martial arts, but my purpose here is to explain the reasons of this change, not to prevent change from happening.

 The first rule of a successful business is “give your clients what they want, not what they need”

-- fighting for real
+- athletes can fight for real

-- leaving rules to a minimum
+- rules are set to a minimum

-A restaurant with all Cuisines in the world.
+A restaurant with all Cuisines in the World.

 MMA are great under this point of view, because they go straight to the point: if knocking my opponent on the ground is the ultimate purpose under a martial point of view, so’ll be it: fight using what you just need to win, no limitations in choosing which style you want to mix.
 However, under the “artistic” point of view, we cannot say that Mixed Martial Arts should be given the name “arts”, but rather “fighting sports”.

-The reason is simple: yes, you have wonderful fighters, extremely prepared and fearless, but where’s the artistic component?
+The reason is simple: yes, you have wonderful fighters, extremely prepared and fearless, but where’s the “Art” component?
 Where’s the control of impulsiveness, the respect for the other, the rules such as “respect your opponent” and “fight if you have to, not to prove anything”?
 For this section, please check the article on Difference between Art and Sport.

-My point is simple: MMA and UFC based sports are a great invention, but are sending people (especially the young generation) the wrong message: to fight before thinking, just like the world outside was a ring, with no difference both under the legal point of view and the health point of view, things that people tend to underestimate: just to think that our brain moves within our skull, as a layer of fluid guarantees that it can resist some kind of shocks.
+My point is simple: MMA and UFC based sports are a great invention, but are sending people (especially the young generation) the wrong message: to fight before thinking, just like the world outside is a cage, with no difference under both the legal and the health point of view, things that people tend to underestimate: just to think that our brain moves within our skull, as a layer of fluid guarantees that it can resist some kind of shocks.
 Sports with extremely reduced rules can lead to serious consequences, as the constant message that everyone hears (but ignores) during shows like these is always the same:

-My vision of Martial Arts for the future
+My vision of Martial Arts for the Future

-Humankind has been evolving for thousands of years, and we are all aware that the “animal” part of ourselves will be hard to be fully repressed; after all, this component is the one that should protect us when we are in danger, allowing us to unleash our full potential and survive in case our life is in danger.
+Humankind has been evolving for thousands of years, and we are all aware that the “animal” part of ourselves will be hard to be fully repressed; after all, this component is the one that can actively protect us when we are in danger, allowing us to unleash our full potential and survive in case our life is in danger.